sharadmv/beginner-hackjam/README.md

 Step 1: Learn and install Python
 =========================

 The rest of the guide will assume some basic knowledge of the Python 2 language.
-Hopefully you've picked up from Python from 61A, but if you haven't, head over to the official Python [tutorial](http://docs.python.org/tutorial), which is pretty good!
+Hopefully you've picked up some Python from 61A, but if you haven't, head over to the official Python [tutorial](http://docs.python.org/tutorial), which is pretty good!

 You need to install Python 2.7 to complete this hack.
 You can do that [here](http://www.python.org/download/releases/2.7/).